What the 6 levels of automation actually mean, and how close today’s vehicles are to true self-driving capability

-Level 0: No Driving Automation
+Level 0: No driving automation

 Level 0 means the driver is entirely in control at all times.
 The vehicle may provide alerts or short interventions, such as lane departure warnings, blind spot monitors, or automatic emergency braking, but these do not constitute automation because they don’t consistently control the vehicle.